Skip to main content

 Human trafficking, penalties enhanced for subsequent convictions, sex offenders required to disclose Internet service providers, additional fines authorized for persons convicted of human trafficking, Act 2011-640, 2011 Reg.
 Sess., am'd; Secs.
 13A-6-152, 13A-6-153, 15-20A-7 am'd

-This bill would require law enforcement agencies to use due diligence to identify all victims of human trafficking, regardless of the citizenship of the person and to consider certain information related to certain victims.
+• Law enforcement must use due diligence to identify all victims of human trafficking regardless of citizenship and consider indicators of trafficking when identifying victims.

 Subjects